 Insurance specially-designed for teaching jobs in China

 As an English First teacher in China, you will be offered AETNA™ Medical and Accident Insurance.
 The policy has been specially designed for EF teaching jobs in China.
 It has automatic coverage and offers extensive coverage for Medical & Accident and Liability Insurance.

 As a reputable company, EF provides legal teaching jobs in China with correct working papers.
 EF pays for and arranges all visas for your arrival to your new job.
 Based on the country’s foreign employment regulations, teachers are required to obtain a working Z-visa prior to their arrival.
 A visa is necessary to enter the country and can be easily obtained at the Chinese embassies or consulates in your country of residence.
 Attaining this visa can take up to 2 months so it is best to plan accordingly.

 On-going training throughout your teaching career

 Our teaching jobs in China include on-going teacher training.
 All EF schools have a Director of Studies or Center Education Manager.
-This person has a wealth of experience within the world of ESL and will assist in the professional development of the teaching staff.
-S/he will hold a new teacher orientation program that includes an in-depth explanation of the courses, curriculum, resources and methodology.
-To hone your teaching skills and help you do your jobs better, EF offers continuous professional development meetings on a weekly basis so you can teach English with confidence.
+This person has a wealth of experience within the world of ESL and will assist in the professional development of the teaching staff. they will hold a new teacher orientation program that includes an in-depth explanation of the courses, curriculum, resources, and methodology.
+To hone your teaching skills and help you improve consistently, EF offers continuous professional development meetings on a weekly basis so you can teach English with confidence.